 Under the 1099 model, where no employer is identified for a nurse worker, a facility can face greater risk of being classified as the employer of record.
-The first part of the Massachusetts independent contractor test requires a nurse to be free from any control or direction when working in a facility with patients, but this isn’t always realistic in a patient care setting.
+The first part of the Massachusetts independent contractor agreement requires a nurse to be free from any control or direction when working in a facility with patients, but this isn’t always realistic in a patient care setting.
 For instance:

 - Due to nurse patient ratios or the risk of patient abandonment, a 1099 nurse may be directed to stay on shift until another nurse is available to replace them.